 During the year a child turns six years old, the parents will automatically receive a letter from the local public school asking to enrol the child in pre-school.
-Please note that before the children can enrol any form of education, the parents must have a CPR number.
 Non-Danish speaking children between the ages 5-16 can get introduction to the Danish language and school system by starting in a reception class.

 In the City of Copenhagen the placement of children in public schools are divided in districts.
 Your child is automatically assigned to a local school determined by your child’s address.
 Please visit http://pasningogskole.kk.dk/skole (in Danish) and enter your child’s address to find your local school.

 If you wish to enrol your child in school outside the regular enrolment period (usually in Autumn) you have to contact your district school.
 If you do not live in the City of Copenhagen, please contact your local municipality for more information about your school options.